 4. 1957 Ferrari 335 Sport Scaglietti – $35,711,359

 The 1957 Ferrari 335 Sport Scaglietti with chassis no. 0674 has a long racing history and has rightfully earned its place on the list.
-It’s known to be one of the most beautifully shaped Ferraris ever made.
-It competed in many races winning the World Manufacturers Championship in 1957 and is also one of four built.
-On 5 February 2016, it was sold at auction for $35.7 million by Artcurial in Paris.
+Known as one of the most beautifully shaped Ferraris ever made.
+Competed in many races winning the World Manufacturers Championship in 1957 and is also one of four built.
+On 5 February 2016, it sold at auction for $35.7 million by Artcurial in Paris.

 5. 1954 Mercedes-Benz W196 – $29,600,000